-One of the core skills in Lean Six Sigma practice is knowing how to identify areas where a business creates value, so that essential processes are easily streamlined.
-This holds true, whether the process is used to process transactions, or to manufacture products.
+One of the core skills in Lean Six Sigma practice is knowing how to identify areas where an organization creates value so that essential processes can be easily streamlined.
+This holds true whether the process is used to process transactions or to manufacture products.
 Value Stream Mapping helps an organization to view value flowing from one area to another, instead of as a series of independent processes and isolated departments.
 This visualization is essential for Lean Six Sigma deployment.

-Kaizen Value Stream Mapping is a multi-day event that lasts 2 to 5 days, depending on size and scope.
-It is focused on showing how the process can be mapped from the point a customer makes their order or request, until delivery of the goods or services.
-The time from request to fulfillment is considered the customer lead time, and is often shocking to the team on how long the process takes.
+Kaizen Value Stream Mapping is a multi-day event that lasts two to five days, depending on size and scope.
+The event is focused on showing how the process can be mapped from when a customer makes their order or request until delivery of the goods or services.
+The time from request to fulfillment is considered the customer lead time.
+It is often shocking to the team how long the lead time process takes.
 The event’s goal is to build current state, ideal state, and future state maps of the value stream.
-After capturing the wastes in the process, the team identifies what is preventing the company’s processes from achieving the future state.
+After capturing wastes in the process, the team identifies what is preventing the company’s processes from achieving the future state.

 Preparing for A Value Stream Mapping Event

 This event requires a considerable amount of preparatory work to be accomplished in the form of data gathering and employee input.
-To find out what information needs to be collected prior to the event, it is vital for the project team to hold discussions about problems, products and processes with management in order to establish management’s objectives.
+To find out what information needs to be collected prior to the event, it is vital for the project team to hold discussions with management about problems, products, and processes to establish management’s objectives.
 It is also necessary to select a preliminary process to act as a lead-in to the other processes that make up the value stream.
-The process that is selected should be one that is fairly representative – not the simplest nor the most complex.
+The process that is selected should be one that is fairly representative–neither the simplest nor the most complex.